 A high amount of net cash flow from operating activities results in a higher cash coverage debt ratio.
-There is no standard or acceptable amount of operating cash flow since it can vary business to business; however, it should be of a value higher than the average current liabilities balance.
+There is no standard or acceptable amount of operating cash flow since it can vary by business; however, its value should exceed the average current liabilities balance.

-For example company ABC had the following balances at the end of the year 2018:
+For example, ABC Company had the following balances at the end of the year 2018:

-Calculate average current liabilities = $200,000
+- Calculate average current liabilities: $200,000

-Current cash debt coverage ratio = = 1.5
+- Current cash debt coverage ratio: 1.5

 The above example indicates that company ABC is liquid enough to cover its current debts conveniently with the annual cash generation from operating activities.
 The company does not need to acquire loans or apply for other forms of credit to clear its debts on time.

 Significance of the Current Cash Debt Coverage Ratio